Local Insight: Alaskan Tour Directors on What Makes Their Tour Unique

 What makes this tour different from other tours in Alaska?

-This is also one of the few tours that goes to three Alaskan national parks: Denali, Wrangell St. Elias, and Kenai Fjords.
+Tim: This is one of the few tours that goes to three Alaskan national parks: Denali, Wrangell St. Elias, and Kenai Fjords.
 Most people have never heard of Wrangell-St. Elias National Park, which is actually the size of Yellowstone, Yosemite, and Switzerland combined!

 Also, as Alaska is a big state and we have smaller groups than most tour operators, we often add in extra short hikes if time allows.
 I love that we travel the remote, seasonal, and dirt Denali Highway.
 It’s my favorite personal recreation area (precisely because it is not a national park and thus has less regulations).
 Compared to the Denali Park tour, the road has less traffic, the scenery is arguably equal or better, people can get out and explore the tundra, and it’s just our group, not mediated by government regulation or driver.
 Guests love walking across the Susitna River bridge, and the birding along that stretch is excellent.